nandkk05/superchat-web-app/README.md

 To get started and run the app, you need to follow these simple steps:

-1. Clone and then fork this repo on your machine locally.
+1. [Fork](https://github.com/nandkk05/superchat-web-app/fork) and then clone this repo on your machine locally.
    `git clone https://github.com/nandkk05/superchat-web-app`
 2. `cd superchat-web-app`
 3. `npm install` for installing all dependencies and `cd functions` then again run `npm install` + `npm install bad-words --save`